- Soil Association

 After 2024, farmers will be able to leave their existing countryside stewardship/environmental stewardship agreements without penalty, if they wish to join the new schemes.
 So this shouldn’t be a deterrent for applying for available funding or extending existing agreements.

-Applications for Higher-tier agreements are now open, with contracts starting from 1st January 2024.
+Applications for both higher-tier and mid-tier agreements are now open, with contracts starting from 1st January 2024.
 Different types of agreements, such as mid-tier, higher-tier and capital claims are all different options under the CS.
 Revenue options are paid annually while capital claim grants are one off payments upon customer completion of work as set out in a capital agreement.

-The application window specifically for Higher Tier closes 28th April.
-Mid-tier and Wildlife Offer agreements are expected to open next month.
+The application window specifically for Higher Tier closes 28th April 2023.

 Sustainable Farming Incentive